Staying healthy after a flood

 Mosquitoes can cause serious illness

-More information on mosquito-borne diseases is available on the NSW Health page.
+More information on preventing bites and mosquito-borne diseases is available at NSW Health.

-Learn more about who can get a free vaccine.
+Learn more about JEV and who can get a free vaccine on the NSW Health website.

 If you think you might be able to get the vaccine, talk to your local doctor.
 If you need language support, call the Translating and Interpreting Service (TIS) on 131450 and ask for Health Direct 1800 022 222.